bufbuild/protobuf-es/MANUAL.md

 filename and returns a generated file object containing a `print` function that you can then use to "print" to the file.
 For more information, see [Printing to a generated file](#printing-to-a-generated-file) below.

-Each `file` object on the schema contains a `name` property representing the name of the file that was parsed by the compiler (minus the `.proto` extension).
-When specifying the filename to pass to `generateFile`, it is recommended to use this file name plus the name of your plugin (minus `protoc-gen`).
-So, for example, for a file named `user_service.proto` being processed by `protoc-gen-foo`, the value passed to `generateFile` would be `user_service_foo.ts`.
+Each `file` object on the schema contains a `name` property representing the the file that the compiler parsed (minus the `.proto` extension).
+When passing the filename to `generateFile`, we recommend using this file name plus the name of your plugin (minus `protoc-gen`).
+For example, for a file named `user_service.proto` being processed by `protoc-gen-foo`, the value passed to `generateFile` would be `user_service_foo.ts`.

 A more detailed example: